voytech/tabulate/README.md

 ## Why ?

-Exporting data extracts can be very tedious and cumbersome - especially when your business wants to have reports covering vast majority of system functionalities.
+Exporting data extracts can be tedious and cumbersome - especially when your business wants to have reports covering vast majority of system functionalities.
 Writing every exporting method using imperative API directly will soon make code verbose, error prone, hard to read and maintain.
 This is the reason why many developers choose to hide implementation details using clever abstractions.
 In the end there is another solution - One can delegate abstracting part to some external library which exposes declarative API.

 Tabulate tries to mitigate those little inconveniences by offering You third option.